TianyuWu-Henry/MLDS400_Group5/Week5_Updates/README.md

 ![image](https://github.com/TianyuWu-Henry/MLDS400_Group5/assets/49295640/90054de9-d33b-4b19-938b-5a36fff314c2)

-This approach was applied to a subset of the data, our final table will likely have many more columns since we will be using the full data.
+This approach is now only applied to a subset of the sample data, our final dataframe ought to contain more samples (rows) in order to better train our predictive model.

 ## To-Do-Lists:
 - Develop a pipeline to build KPIs for all the cleaned data as much as possible